microsoft/pxt/common-docs/identity/sign-in.md

 ## What’s the benefit of signing in to MakeCode?

-MakeCode doesn’t require you to sign-in with an online account to use the product.
+MakeCode doesn’t require you to sign in with an online account to use the product.
 However, it is recommended in order to reliably save your work and progress to the cloud.
 This also allows you to access your projects from any computer.
 When you are logged-in, you can also create persistent project sharing links which allow you use a single published URL for a project, even if you make subsequent changes.
 To learn more, see [Cloud Synchronization in MakeCode](https://arcade.makecode.com/identity/cloud-sync) and [Sharing your project]( https://arcade.makecode.com/share).

 ## Is it required?